Brexit: Truckers arrive ‘fresh and well-fed’ after first Rosslare-Dunkirk sailing

 ‘Awful mess’

-But Eoin Gavin, who runs a transport company based in Bunratty, said he had “three trucks stranded all last week” because services into Cherbourg were fully booked.
+But Eoin Gavin, who runs a transport company based in Bunratty, said he had “three trucks stranded all last week” because Irish Ferries’ services into Cherbourg were fully booked.

 “We’d have been in an awful mess if it hadn’t been for the direct sailings into Dunkirk.”